openingscience/book/_posts/2013-08-08-reference_management.md

 ---
 layout: post
 title: Reference Management
+modified_date: 15 September 2013
 authors:
  - name:  Martin Fenner
    orcid: 0000-0003-1419-2405
  - name:  Kaja Scheliga
  - name:  Sönke Bartling
    orcid: 0000-0001-5434-9433
-categories: [tools]
+category: tools
 tags: [persistent identifiers]
----

-> If I have seen further it is by standing on the shoulders of Giants.
-<small>Isaac Newton</small>

-## Abstract

-Citations of relevant works are an integral part of all scholarly papers.
+abstract: "Citations of relevant works are an integral part of all scholarly papers.
 Collecting, reading, and integrating these references into a manuscript is a time-consuming process, and reference managers have facilitated this process for more than 25 years.
 In the past 5 years, we